munirabualrrijal28/toefl-ibt-simulator/README.md

+## 🚨🚨🚨🚨very Important Note🚨🚨🚨🚨 the project is under development if you faced any problem just open simulator.html in the browser directly and it will work
 # TOEFL iBT Simulator — 2026 Adaptive Edition

 A full-stack, multi-stage adaptive TOEFL iBT practice simulator aligned to CEFR band scoring (1.0 – 6.0).
 The application simulates the real 2026 TOEFL iBT exam format with adaptive difficulty routing, timed sections, and diverse question types across all four language skills.